 The very best of those Alternative Treks are the Salkantay Trek 5 days, its shorter Salkantay Trek 4 days, you will appreciate the Salkantay Mountain, flora and Jauna or the new version route to Salkantay Trek Expedition 5 days, this trek involve a short Inca Trail, Salkantay Mountain and beatifull landscapes.

 The Salkantay Trek follows a portion of the Inca Trail that approaches Machu Picchu via a different route.
 The trek is known for the Salkantay Pass which is 4600m high and has to be traversed.
 It's not the only highlight on this tour: Llactapata, Llactapata in Quechua, is a complex of Inca ruins.
 It is great preparation for the final destination of this trek: Machu Picchu.
 It is believed that Llaqtapata was also an important resting place on the way to Machu Picchu in Inca times.
-A bonus for the Salkantay Trek is that, unlike the classic Inca Trail, you are not required any permits, but it is very important to book in advance, this trek requires the Machu Picchu ticket circuit 1 or 2. and usually these tickets are booked quickly and maybe you could not find more available for your trip.
-If you want to add more experience, we recommend the Huayna Picchu mountain.
+An advantage of the Salkantay Trek is that, unlike the classic Inca Trail, permits are not required, but it is very important to book in advance.
+These tickets usually sell out quickly and it is possible that you will not find any more available for your trip.

 The Lares Trek feels like you have the Peruvian Andes to yourself.
 Walking the pristine trails of the Lares you can really feel that not everyone has experienced this gem of a hike.
 You are high up in the Andes mountains where at night you can dream of the endless galaxy and count the stars.
 When hiking the Lares Trek, you are likely to meet the locals.
 As you are off the beaten track, you will travel through small indigenous villages that are very welcoming to adventurers.
 At the end of it all, you will also get to know Machu Picchu.
 Isn't that exactly what you wanted?